 Horfield, Bristol: Weather overview here.

-Horfield, Bristol: dawn/dry
+Horfield, Bristol: night time/dry

 Climate vs. Weather

 Weather and climate are linked, but they are different things.

 Weather is the day-to-day localised conditions, whereas climate is the average weather conditions over a minimum of 30 years.
 A change in climate will affect the day-to-day weather, but weather is not solely representative of the climate.

 The term "global warming" is misleading, as it suggests the world is warming everywhere at the same rate.
 This is untrue.
 Some areas are warming due to the growing greenhouse gas emissions, but this in fact, is only one element of the world's changing ecosystem.

 Climate Change is a better term which refers to the large-scale, long-term shift in the planet's weather patterns or average temperatures.

 Global Temperature Rise

 Hover over the line on the graph below to reveal data.